silviutroscot/istari-vision/docs/DesignDoc.md

   understand how to make a valid request
 - Test for valid requests that the answer is calculated correctly and the response body, headers and status code are the expected ones
+- Todo: add integration tests for the strategies

 ### Load testing